liquid-books/data-analytics2/data-acquisition-loading/data-pipeline-lab.md

 ---
-title: Data Sources and File Formats
+title: Hands-On: Building a Data Pipeline in Colab
 ---

-# Data Sources and File Formats
+# Hands-On: Building a Data Pipeline in Colab